mrbll48/Horiseon-Challenge/README.md

 ## Usage
 Website has navigation bar at the top of the website; each link takes you to a section of the website when clicked.
 Website contains information about what services Horiseon provides.

+##
+Used MDN and W3Schools to help identify semantic HTML elements.

 ## License
 MIT